TeamGadget-JP/Gadget_Entangle_for_Cascadeur_Blender/README.md

 3. Synchronization can also work while Blender's timeline animation is playing, as long as the target bones are not controlled by keyframes.
 4. Up to 4 characters can be synchronized at the same time, depending on your PC performance.
 5. Zero Calibration is used to align the character state between Cascadeur and Blender.
-6. Zero Calibration data can be saved and reused.
+6. Saving and clearing Zero Calibration data.

 ---